Tara Rigney

 Tara Rigney (born 30 March 1999) is an Australian representative rower.
-A sculler, she is a three-time Australian national champion, a two-dual world championship medallist and a 2021 Tokyo Olympian and 2024 Paris Olympian who competed in the Australian women's Double-Scull and Single Scull events respectively.
+A sculler, she is a three-time Australian national champion, a dual world championship medallist and a 2021 Tokyo Olympian and 2024 Paris Olympian who competed in the Australian women's Double-Scull and Single Scull events respectively.

 Early life and education

-Tara Rigney was born on 30 March in Westminster, London, England.
+Tara Rigney was born on 30 March 1999 in Westminster, London, England.

 She attended at Loreto Kirribilli school in Sydney, where she took up rowing, although in her senior years she played netball for the school.

 She later rowed for the Sydney University Boat Club.

 State rowing

 Rigney's state representative debut for New South Wales came in 2019, when she was selected in the state women's youth VIII which raced and won the Bicentennial Cup at the Interstate Regatta.

 In 2021, following a dominant performance at the New South Wales state titles, she was selected as the NSW senior women's sculling representative for the Interstate Regatta.
 She won that national title, the Nell Slatter trophy.
 At that same regatta, she won an Australian Championship title in the double scull with Amanda Bateman.
 In a quad scull contesting the 2021 open women's quad title, she finished in second place.

 She won the open women's national single scull title at the 2023 Australian Rowing Championships as well as the open double scull title racing with Rowena Meredith.
 That year, she was again selected as NSW's single scull representative at the Interstate Regatta and won that national title.